People do not trigger glide cracks.

 - But it’s OK to pass underneath them while applying basic risk reduction measures (like avoiding terrain traps below, keeping distances between you and stopping at islands of safety) and NOT hanging around under them.
 2-3 mins of vigilance while passing under is OK.
 15 mins or more of ski touring underneath is more risk than we would take ourselves!

-‘Retour d’Observations sur les Plaques de Reptation’ by Damien Margueritat in Neige et Avalanches, No 152, February 2016, and “Don’t Mess with the Brown Frown” by Aleph Johnston-Bloom in The Avalanche Review, April 2016.
+Content in this article is also thanks to these two articles: ‘Retour d’Observations sur les Plaques de Reptation’ by Damien Margueritat in the ANENA.org publication, Neige et Avalanches, No 152, February 2016, and ‘Don’t Mess with the Brown Frown’ by Aleph Johnston-Bloom in the AAA publication, The Avalanche Review, April 2016.

 Let us know if you’re interested and we’ll publish it.
 And please feel free to comment through our Facebook page.

-Also, why not also come along and find out more at our ORTOVOX Off-Piste Awareness Tour starting on 24th October and coming to various places around the UK.
+Also, why not also come along and find out more at our ORTOVOX Off-Piste Awareness Tour starting in November and running ‘virtually’ all season long!

 We can do private talks for you and your group too.